hyperledger-solang/solang/docs/running.rst

 \-\-importpath *directory*
   When resolving ``import`` directives, search this directory.
-By default ``import`` will only search the current directory.
+By default ``import`` will only search the current working directory.
 This option can be specified multiple times and the directories will be searched in the order specified.

 \-\-importmap *map=directory*